d4vves/garbage-boy/README.md

 ## Wireframe
 ![Wireframe](img/gb-wireframe.jpg)

-Check out how I planned out all of the amazing things Garbage Boy can do [here](https://hackmd.io/@d4vves/SJVPKrTn8).

 ## MVP
 - Create a CLI-like game screen
 - Render a start screen with game-play instructions and a start button